fishslips/TimSeverance/docs/Academic/CS-2420/Week 1.md

 ### How Data Structures and Algorithms relate to eachother

 #### Algorithms for data structures

+Data structures are a way to organize, store, and perform operations on data.

 Data structures require specific operation to be performed on their data.
 This means that there are algorithms specific to different data structures.